department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/flags-and-memorial-certificates.md

 Bring the application form to:
 - A funeral director, **or**
 - [A VA Regional Benefit Office](http://www.benefits.va.gov/benefits/offices.asp), **or**
-- A United States post office (call ahead to make sure your local post office has burial flags)
+- A United States post office.
+Call ahead to make sure your local post office has burial flags.

 ### How do I display and care for the flag?